metalsoft-io/terraform-provider-metalcloud/README.md

   infrastructure_label = "my-terraform-infra92"
   datacenter_name = var.datacenter

-  # Remove this to actually deploy changes, otherwise all changes will remain in edit mode only.
+  # Set this to false to actually deploy the changes, otherwise all changes will remain in edit mode only.
   prevent_deploy = true

   shared_drive {